Echo Park (novel): Plot summary

-Under questioning, Waits confesses to killing Fitzpatrick as a random act of violence, and to raping and strangling Gesto the following year due to her fitting his fantasy.
-The disappearance of a middle-class woman attracted too much attention, so Waits subsequently targeted people on the fringes of society.
-Waits agrees to take police to Gesto's body in exchange for a plea bargain that will spare him from the death penalty.
-Bosch, Rider and an LAPD investigation team accompany Waits and his attorney, Maury Swann, to an isolated area in Beachwood Canyon where human remains are buried in a shallow grave.

-When departing from the burial site, Richard O'Shea, the prosecuting attorney, orders Waits' handcuffs removed so he can descend a ladder.
+Under questioning, Waits confesses to killing Fitzpatrick and Gesto.
+He agrees to take police to Gesto's body in exchange for a plea bargain that will spare him from the death penalty.
+Bosch, Rider and an LAPD investigation team accompany Waits and his attorney, Maury Swann, to an isolated area in Beachwood Canyon where human remains are found in a shallow grave.
+Richard O'Shea, the prosecuting attorney, orders Waits' handcuffs removed so he can descend a ladder.
 Waits uses this opportunity to steal the weapon of Detective Freddy Olivas.
 He shoots three officers, killing Olivas and wounding Rider, and escapes into the woods.
-While Rider is treated at the hospital, Bosch is taken off active duty pending review of the shooting.
+While Rider is treated at the hospital, Bosch is taken off active duty.
 Forensic dentistry confirms the remains are Gesto's.

 Bosch learns that O'Shea has ordered the videotape of the Beachwood Canyon expedition edited to remove his order that Waits' handcuffs be removed, in an attempt to avoid any career-damaging fallout.
-Also, while examining copies of case files he made before quitting the LAPD several years earlier, Bosch discovers no evidence that Waits contacted police after Gesto disappeared.
+Also, while examining copies of old case files, Bosch discovers no evidence that Waits contacted police after Gesto disappeared.
 He suspects that the "51 sheets" (typed summaries of handwritten notes) were altered to make Bosch appear responsible for allowing Waits to escape notice.
-He comes to suspect that Olivas and O'Shea doctored the 51 sheets as part of a plot to help O'Shea's bid to become district attorney by nabbing a serial killer and closing eleven open murders.
+He comes to suspect that Olivas and O'Shea doctored the documents as part of a plot to help O'Shea's bid to become district attorney by nabbing a serial killer and closing eleven open murders.
 Waits, Bosch thinks, was not guilty of the Gesto murder but played along to avoid execution and hoping for a possible chance to escape.

-With qualified support from Walling, Bosch sets out to investigate his hunches and find where Waits might be hiding.
-Clues on the Beachwood Canyon trail, like recently-cut tree limbs, indicate Waits might have been told where to find the burial site despite having never been there.
-Keisha Russell, Bosch's press contact, confirms that T-Rex was a major (albeit indirect) contributor to O'Shea's election campaign, causing Bosch to theorize that Waits' confession was intended to permanently clear Anthony.
-Bosch and Walling also discover evidence that Fitzpatrick was not a random victim: he had been murdered by a disgruntled customer who soon afterwards falsified a birth certificate to change his name to Raynard Waits.
-Abel Pratt, Bosch's superior, cautions him about investigating the case after he has been removed from active duty.
+With qualified support from Walling, Bosch sets out to track down Waits.
+Clues on the Beachwood Canyon trail, like recently-cut tree limbs, indicate he might have been told where to find the burial site despite having never been there.
+Keisha Russell, Bosch's press contact, confirms that Anthony Garland's father was a major contributor to O'Shea's election campaign, causing Bosch to theorize that Waits' confession was intended to permanently clear Anthony.
+Bosch and Walling also discover evidence that Fitzpatrick was not a random victim: he had been murdered by a disgruntled customer who later falsified a birth certificate to change his name to Raynard Waits.
+Abel Pratt, Bosch's superior, cautions him about investigating further.